richpl/PyBasic/README.md

 ### Assignment

 Assignment may be made to number variables (which can contain either integers or floating point numbers) and string variables (string variables are distinguished by their dollar suffix).
 The interpreter will enforce this division between the two types:

 ```
 > 10 LET I = 10
 > 20 LET I$ = "Hello"
 ```

-Note that 'I' and 'I$' are considered to be separate variables.
-Note that string literals must always be enclosed within double quotes (not single quotes).
-Using no quotes will result in a syntax error.

 The **LET** keyword is also optional:

 ```
 > 10 I = 10
 ```

-### Arrays

-TBD

 ### Printing to standard output